Am I allowed to sell unofficial merchandise outside sporting grounds?

-It is often the case that the official badge of a football club is protected by a trademark.
-Most of the Premier League club’s will have registered their official club badges as a trademark in order to exploit the use of it on official merchandise and to limit the use of it on unofficial merchandise.
-For example the FA Premier League club Fulham even changed their badge as the previous one contained the London borough council in which the club is situated and was therefore held to be too common to attract trademark protection.
-Their new badge has thus been registered as a trademark.
+A football club’s official badge is invariably protected as a trademark.
+Most Premier League clubs will have registered their official club badges as a trademark in order to exploit the use of it on official merchandise – and to limit the use of it on unofficial merchandise.

 Official Club Name

-Often football clubs will register the name of their club as a trademark.
-As many of the club names will contain a place name they can only attract trademark protection in the entire name.
-For example Manchester United may be able to be registered as a trademark whereas Manchester will not.
+Football clubs may also register the name of their club as a trademark.
+As many club names will include a place name, they can only attract trademark protection in the entire name.
+For example, Manchester United could be registered as a trademark – whereas Manchester will not.

-The use of an individual player’s name or his signature
+The use of a player’s name or signature

-Many individual football players will seek to protect themselves and their own brand by registering their name and their signature as trademarks.
-In order for a name to be registered as a trademark it is required to be distinctive and not commonplace so not every footballer is able to register his name.
-The use of a footballers name on a product may therefore infringe a trademark in that name if that particular player was able to register his name.
+Many individual football players will seek to protect themselves and their own brand by registering their name and signature as trademarks.
+However, to be registered as a trademark it must be distinctive and not commonplace – so not every footballer is able to register his name as a trademark.
+This means the use of a footballer’s name on a product may therefore infringe a trademark in that name if the player was able to register his name as a trademark.

-Certain famous sportsmen are also able to register their signature as a trademark so any t-shirts or posters containing their signature could infringe the players rights.
-Certain sportsmen such as Tiger Woods are rumored to refuse to sign autographs as they feel it will decrease the value in their registered trademark.
+Some sportsmen and women are also able to register their signature as a trademark.
+This means any T shirts or posters containing their signature could infringe the player’s rights.
+Certain sportsmen (Tiger Woods, for instance) are rumoured to refuse to sign autographs as they feel it will decrease the value in their registered trademark.

 Is simply using the trademark enough for an infringement?

-In order to prove a trademark infringement the use of that trademark must be shown to create a likelihood of confusion on the part of the public.
-This means that a member of the general public must be led to be mistaken in their belief that use of the trade mark identifies the goods or services of another trader.
+To prove a trademark infringement, the use of that trademark must be shown to create a likelihood of confusion on the part of the public.
+This means that a member of the general public must be led to be mistaken in their belief that use of the trademark identifies the goods or services of another trader.

-For example if the use of the club’s badge would lead a member of the general public to believe that the goods were official club goods then a trademark infringement would be established.
+For example, if the use of the club’s badge would lead a member of the general public to believe the goods are official club goods – then a trademark infringement would be established.

 Group of Players

-Often posters of the entire team squad lining up for the season photograph will be sold outside the ground.
-If posters such as this are sold it is likely to infringe the copyright held in the actual photograph.
-Copyright is an automatic right which is in existing as soon as the photograph is taken and is owned by the person who took the photo.
-A photograph such as this of the entire team will have the copyright owned by the particular club.
-If you reproduce a photo such as this you will be liable for copyright infringement regardless of whether a member of the public believes it to be official or not.
+Often, posters of an entire team lining up for the season photograph will be sold outside the ground.
+If posters such as this are sold, it is likely to infringe the copyright held in the actual photograph.
+Copyright is an automatic right which exists as soon as the photograph is taken, and is owned by the person who took the photo.
+The copyright of a photograph of the entire team will be owned by the club itself, so if you reproduce it you will be liable for copyright infringement (regardless of whether or not a member of the public believes it to be official).

-In order for passing off to be proven the following elements must be established:
+To prove passing off, the following must be established:

-- That at the time of the acts complained of the player had a significant reputation or goodwill
+- At the time of the acts complained of, the player had a significant reputation or goodwill

-- That the actions of the person selling the merchandise gave rise to a false message which would be understood by a not insignificant section of the general public that his goods have been endorsed, recommended or approved by the claimant (in this case the footballer)
+- The actions of the person selling the merchandise gave rise to a false message which would be understood by a not insignificant section of the general public that his goods have been endorsed, recommended or approved by the claimant (in this case the footballer)